Granular gases under resetting: Introduction

 The driving of granular gases is often described in theory and computer simulations in terms of uniform heating \cite{therm, caftherm, santherm, prasadtherm} or heating through the boundaries \cite{zon1, zon2}.
 The heating events may also occur as rare but powerful energy injections into a single randomly selected particle \cite{kangextreme,bennaim}.
 In addition, particles may be reenergized such that their velocities are drawn from a Maxwellian distribution with a typical energy proportional to the system size \cite{bennaim}.
 Velocity distribution functions have been studied for various driving mechanisms.
 It has been shown that the velocity distribution of granular gases is governed by the heating-dissipation rate, which is given as the ratio between the average number of heating events and the average number of collisions \cite{zon1, zon2}.
 However, the quantitative dependence of the most important macroscopic parameters, such as granular temperature, on the ratio between the average number of heating events and average number of collisions has not been derived before.
 This dependence may be universal in systems with different driving mechanisms.

-We describe rare heating within the framework of resetting of granular temperatures.
-We consider Poissonian resetting, meaning that the resetting event may occur with equal probability at any given time.
+We describe rare heating events within the framework of resetting of granular temperatures.
+We consider Poissonian resetting, which means that the resetting event may occur with equal probability at any given time.
 During the instantaneous resetting event, the granular temperature attains its initial value, $T_0$.
-Between resetting events, the system evolves force-free by itself and cools homogeneously according to Haff's law \cite{haff}.
-Although clustering and vortex formation can be observed at the late stages of the evolution of granular systems \cite{book}, the homogeneous state may persist long enough even for a polydisperse system \cite{zippelius}, which we assume to be the case in the current study.
+Between the resetting events, the system evolves force-free by itself and cools homogeneously according to Haff's law \cite{haff}.

 We proceed as follows.
 In Section II, we briefly review the evolution of the force-free granular gases.
-In Section III, we discuss the Poissonian resetting of granular temperatures.
+In Section III, we present our theory of the Poissonian resetting of granular gases and study the probability density function (PDF) of the granular temperatures and its moments.
+We discuss event-driven numerical simulations and compare them with theory in Sec.
+IV.
 Finally, we present our conclusions in Sec.
-IV.
+V.